vicious991/PortSwiggger/SQL Injection/README.md

-Followed by the script enter the url in " url "
+Followed by the script enter the url in " url " and usage added in the script